 When we recite this basic healing mantra we do not need to do any special visualization.
 Rinpoche suggests that we chant one mala of this mantra every day.
 In the video clip above, Rinpoche repeats the mantra several times to teach the proper pronunciation.
 Moreover, he shares a personal story on the benefits of chanting this mantra.

-Physical Health: Healing Practice Visualization Instruction
+Physical Health: Healing Visualization Practice

 Phakchok Rinpoche then introduces a healing meditation practice taught.
 Guru Rinpoche taught several versions of this visualization practice , one in the Lam Rim Yeshe Nyingpo, The Light of Wisdom.
 And he taught this practice to help dispel health obstacles.

 So, picture this seed syllable in our own heart center–and understand that this syllable functions like a vacuum–meaning it can “suck up” any sickness or disease in our physical body.
-Take some time to study the seed syllable, so that it comes naturally to mind when you wish to do this practice.

 Guru Rinpoche taught three different versions of this practice, but the version Phakchok Rinpoche teaches here is simple for us to follow.